Modern-day aviation pioneer achieves world's first untethered, manned electric helicopter flightView gallery - 19 images

 So when French company Solution F contacted Pascal Chretien and asked him to build the world's first manned electric helicopter, he knew he had to come up with a pretty unique design - an ultra-light, super simple helicopter that could get a decent flight time out of its available battery power.

-Designing a prototype electric helicopterFor the basics of conventional helicopter flight and definitions of a couple of the terms below, check out our "
+Designing a prototype electric helicopterFor the basics of conventional helicopter flight and definitions of a couple of the terms below, check out our " How to Fly a Helicopter" video - it really is fascinating how these contraptions work in a conventional sense.

 A conventional system wouldn't work here though - a tail rotor, for example, drains somewhere between 8% and 10% of total hover power.
 So Chretien modeled and built a coaxial design with two counter-rotating rotors on top - a torque-balanced design that can fly without the need for a tail rotor to stop the aircraft rotating out of control - instead, it just needs a simple, lightweight tail fin.